matteodisante/DySi/docs/source/user/index.rst

    Use this when you need detailed information about a specific parameter.

    :doc:`configuration/index`

+**Technical Deep Dives** - *Understanding-oriented* Theoretical background, physics, and detailed explanations of complex concepts.
+   Use this when you need to deeply understand how things work.

+   :doc:`technical/index`

 **Examples** - *Practical applications*
    Real-world rocket configurations with complete explanations.
 Use these as